Data-driven multiscale modeling for correcting dynamical systems: Experiments

 We compare the task of predicting $S_{\text{lr}} \defeq D(S_{\text{hr}})$ with access to high resolution information $q_{\text{hr}}$ or restricted to low resolution $q_{\text{lr}}$.
 This provides an estimate of the advantage gained by predicting the target forcing with access to details at a scale finer than that of the network's output.
 We train two networks $f_{\theta}$ with the same architecture to perform one of two prediction tasks:

 To ensure that the convolution kernels process information at the same spatial size, and differ only in the spectral scales included, we first upsample all inputs to the same fixed size using a spectral upscaling operator $D^{+}$ described in Appendix~\ref{sec:coarsedef}.
-The full prediction process including the re-sampling operators is illustrated in Figure~\ref{fig:daillust} and experimental results are included in Table~\ref{tab:higherres} discussed below.
+The full prediction process including the re-sampling operators is illustrated in Figure~\ref{fig:daillust}.